-The Phase 2 amendments are effective for annual reporting periods beginning on or after 1 January 2021, with early application permitted.
+The Phase 2 amendments are effective for annual reporting periods beginning on or after 1 January 2021, with early application permitted and have been endorsed by the EU.

 ING Group did not early adopt Phase 2 amendments in 2020 as Phase 2 reliefs were largely not yet relevant for ING Group.
 During 2021, ING Group commenced the process of amending contracts which reference LIBORs that are at risk, with a focus on those being decommissioned by 31 December 2021 with alternative benchmark rates.
 This is the period when Phase 2 amendments will become relevant (and mandatorily effective) for ING Group.